oeitam/mgtd/README.md

  - ~~for list html - make default to not include closed (keep dormant and on hold for now)~~. allow also an option to list all (list html all)
  - the commend "sleep @136 1" put 1 as wakeup time.
 Need to check for correct syntax on wakeup time
  - \\/add to task printing also the megaproject it belongs to.
 One implementation is to do that just for printing.
 Another implementaiton is to add a column, but then need to take care of this also when doing a move to a task
- - check how the move command works (before changes) and document
+ - check how the move command works (before changes) and document or make useful
  - \\/add list task and activity under project xxx or list project and task and activity under megaproject xxx
  - add ability to list for prioroity (like there is ability to list for state)\ so when listing we can see things more clearly, limit the number of comment lines to a parameter (3?
 4?) with ability also to see all comments (list ... allcomments ....)